jonimoreira/specs/2_5_0/docs/source/ecosystem.rst

 If you want a quick visualization of the ontologies you can use the `WebVOWL <http://vowl.visualdataweb.org/webvowl/index.html>`_ online tool to visualize the `core ontology <http://vowl.visualdataweb.org/webvowl/index.html#iri=https://raw.githubusercontent.com/mlhim/mlhim.github.io/master/mlhim2.owl>`_ and the `MLHIM 2.5.0 ontology <http://vowl.visualdataweb.org/webvowl/index.html#iri=https://raw.githubusercontent.com/mlhim/mlhim.github.io/master/xmlns/mlhim2/mlhim250.owl>`_ .

+This 2.5.0 development version still has a few quirks in the way the ontology components are defined.
+Once these are worked out, a document describing the mapping process will also be part of this documentation.

 .. rubric:: Footnotes